mmesh/m-cli/README.md

 Participation in the mmesh community is governed by the Contributor Covenant [Code of Conduct](https://github.com/mmesh/.github/blob/HEAD/CODE_OF_CONDUCT.md).
 Please make sure to read and observe this document.

 Please make sure to read and observe this document.
-By participating, you are ex pected to uphold this code.
+By participating, you are expected to uphold this code.

 ## License